 Continue to walk along the pier till you hit the very end, cross the narrow walking-bridge, and you’ll find yourself in the newly constructed borough called Tjuvholmen (translates to ‘The Thief Islet’).
-The home of art installations, sculptures, world-class restaurants, the trendy Thief Hotel, coffee, shiny apartment-buildings, the acclaimed Astrup Fearnley-Museum and it’s very own inner-city Sea Baths (bring bathers and a towel!); the 2017-version of Tjuvholmen is a far cry from the shipping container dock we used to walk past in the early 90s.
+The home of art installations, sculptures, world-class restaurants, the trendy Thief Hotel, coffee, shiny apartment-buildings, the acclaimed Astrup Fearnley-Museum and it’s very own inner-city Sea Baths (bring bathers and a towel!); the current-version of Tjuvholmen is a far cry from the shipping container dock we used to walk past in the early 90s.

 Image credit: VISITOSLO/Tord Baklund

 You can’t miss the striking medieval fort Akershus Festning directly across the fjord from Aker Brygge and Tjuvholmen.
 The stone-castle was built in the late 13th century, and is located in front of what was once Old Town Oslo.
 Walking around the castle grounds is relaxing, albeit steep at times.
 The magnificent view over the harbour is well worth the hills though.

 How to get there: Several buses and trams will take you down to the square called Vestbaneplassen in front of Oslo Town Hall, which marks the start of Aker Brygge/ Tjuvholmen to your right, and the Akershus Fort to your left (if you face the fjord).
 It’s also a very short walk from the Nationaltheatret railway/ subway/ bus- and tram stops.

 4. Visit the beaches on the Bygdoy Peninsula